universal-meaning-map/docs/readme.md

 - Nothing is encrypted.
 The server stores the `notes`in plain text
 - There is not server authentication
 - The typing system is extremely simplified and just partially enforced with [IPLD Schemas](https://ipld.io/docs/schemas/) and  hard-coded references.
+- No support for media

+## Usage

+A big handicap at the current stage is to be able to play with complex information without having to build a special editor for it.
+To go around that `PIPMM` delegates this to existing tools and paradigmns.

+`PIPMM` can be thought as a translator or compiler.
+It takes a bunch of "old-school" skeuomorphic documents and links as a source and converts them into interconnected [IPLD](https://obsidian.md/) objects and `AREF`s

+The source files currently take the form of Markdowns with YAML Front Matter linked with wikilinks.
+This approach has been choosen in order to be as compatible as possible and therefore leverage the power of existing tools and personal knowledge repositories such as [Foam](https://foambubble.github.io/foam/) with VS Code  or [Obsidian](https://obsidian.md/) (not tested)

 ## Repositories
 The following repositories compose the project:

 - `abstractions-template`: This is a template that users can use to play around and generate content.
-To be able to play with complex information without having to build a special editor for it the `abstractions` repo is built around `VS Code` in combination with [Foam](https://foambubble.github.io/foam/) and a [VS Code Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) and guidelines to help to format and manage the content in a particular way.
 - [pipmm-cli](https://github.com/interplanetarymindmap/pipmm-cli): An NPM package that helps to manipulate and compile the `abstractions` repo into the newly defined format, as well as to upload, serve and visualize them.
 - [pipmm-client](https://github.com/interplanetarymindmap/pipmm-client): A Flutter project to render the contents. `pipmm-cli`  uses it
 - [pipmm-server](https://github.com/interplanetarymindmap/pipmm-server): A simple Node server that plays the role of a node in the system. `pipmm-cli` uses it
 - [docs](https://github.com/interplanetarymindmap/docs) (this repo): Most of the conceptual development is being dog fed in several users `abstractions` repositories, the system is currently too unstable to serve as documentation itself, although that is the ultimate goal.
 The purpose of `pipmm-docs` is therefore to be a stable reference for the project in the meantime.

 ## Installation (WIP)